AnyLog-co/documentation/high availability.md

 ### The data distribution

-When data in created, it is assigned to a cluster in a table and streamed to an Operator node that is assigned to the cluster.
+When data in created, it is provided to an Operator.
 The Operator node hosts the data in a local database, and the HA process will transfer the data to all the nodes that are assigned to the cluster.
+As the Operator is assigned to a cluster, pushing the data to the Operator associates the data with a cluster, and in HA mode, the data will be replicated to all the Operators assigned to the cluster.
+For example, using the diagram above, if operator 5 receives data, the data is associated with cluster 2 and will be replicated to Operators 4 and 6.
-The selection of an Operator can be done dynamically using a Publisher node that distributes the data based on predetermined logic, or by configuring a data source to a particular cluster.
+The selection of an Operator can be done dynamically using a Publisher node that distributes the data based on predetermined logic, or by configuring a data source to a particular Operator.

 ## Prerequisites for HA configuration

 HA setup requires the following:

+1) Operator nodes.
-1) Cluster policies.
+2) Cluster policies.
-2) Operator nodes
 3) Operator policy representing each operator and assign each operator to a cluster.
-4) Enabling the following background processes on each Operator node:
+4) Enabling the following services on each Operator node:
    1) The Operator Background Process to ingest data to the local databases.
    2) The Distributor Background Process to push new data to the peer nodes that host a copy of the data.
    3) The  Consumer Background Process to pull data which is missing on the current node.